jcinis/statis/README.md

-statis
+Statis
 ======

-Flexible time-series stat tracking for python and redis.
+A flexible real-time stat tracking library for python and redis.

+Statis aims to offer a very simple way to get started with fixed-bucket aggregation.
+Counters are multi-dimensional using paths and each statistic can be aggregated at different levels of resolution (YEAR, MONTH, DAY, HOUR (default), MINUTE, SECOND).

-Heavily inspired by Redistat:
+Statis was heavily inspired by Redistat: https://github.com/jimeh/redistat

-https://github.com/jimeh/redistat
+## Requirements
+- Python 3
+- Redis
+- Docker (optional)

 ## Usage
 ```